PrestaShop/prestashop.github.io/news/_posts/2021-06-15-multistore-news-in-1.7.8.md

 A module is considered compatible with the multistore feature when it can be either:
 - configured differently from one store to another;
-- configured quickly in the same way on all stores thanks to the “all shops context” or the group of shops;
+- configured quickly in the same way on all stores thanks to the “All shops" context or the group of shops;
 - or even activated for one store and deactivated for another.

 A partially compatible module means that some of its options might not be available or working in a multistore context.